University Award Laureates

 University of Ottawa 150th Anniversary Medal for Research

-The Young Researcher of the Year Award is presented annually to faculty members who have made exceptional contributions to research and the training of students at the University of Ottawa.
-Two prizes are awarded: one in the humanities and social sciences and the other in the pure and applied sciences.
+The Early Career Researcher of the Year Award is presented annually to faculty members who have made exceptional contributions to research at the University of Ottawa.
+The distinction is awarded in two categories:

 Please consult the guidelines (pdf, 56.4 KB) for information on how to submit a nomination.